fizxmike/vagrant/packer/winServ2016-docker/README.md

 # VMX Prep
+You are welcome to try to build from ISO and use the proper Autounattended.xml file [these peeps got one](https://github.com/rgl/windows-2016-vagrant).
+However, I didn't see how to enable VMWare NestedVM support with the [vmware builder](https://www.packer.io/docs/builders/vmware-iso.html).
+So we proceed manually using the steps below:

 * Starting with VMWare Workstation
 * Downloaded Most Recent Windows 2016 Server
-* Enabled NestedVM/HyperV Passthrough (check boxes under settings>Hardware>Processors> "Virtualize Intel" and "CPU Perf Counters")
+* Enabled NestedVM/HyperV Passthrough (check boxes under settings > Hardware > Processors: "Virtualize...")
 * Installed winrm using [winrm.ps1](winrm.ps1)
-  * (you are welcome to try to figure out how to make the proper Autounattended.xml file - but how to enable VMWare hyperv passthrough?)
 * Installed all windows updates updates
 * Installed Docker-For-Windows